ahmadiehsan/personal_docs/docs/ai/fitting_problems/for_neural_networks/adaptive_dropout_regularization.md

 !!! info

-    This approach prevents overfitting more efficiently than standard dropout, as it maintains the network’s capacity to learn complex patterns through important neurons while aggressively regularizing redundant or noise-sensitive parts, resulting in models that generalize better with less performance sacrifice on critical features.
+    This approach prevents overfitting more efficiently than standard dropout, as it maintains the network's capacity to learn complex patterns through important neurons while aggressively regularizing redundant or noise-sensitive parts, resulting in models that generalize better with less performance sacrifice on critical features.

 ## Example